anyH3: precise predictions for the trilinear Higgs coupling in the Standard Model and beyond: Example applications

-In this section we discuss an example of new results for \lamhhh in the NTHDM.
+In this section we discuss an example of phenomenological results for \lamhhh in the NTHDM (other investigations of $\lambda_{hhh}$ in the NTHDM have also been performed with \texttt{BSMPT} in Ref.~\cite{Basler:2019iuu}).
 The scalar sector of this model contains three \cp-even scalars, which can mix, and in turn three mixing angles are required to diagonalise the $3\times 3$ \cp-even scalar mass matrix (see model definitions and details in \cref{app:nthdm}).
 It is of interest in this context to investigate the potential impact of mixing on the prediction for the trilinear Higgs coupling.

 As a brief illustration of phenomenological studies made possible with \anyBSM, we present in \cref{fig:NTHDM} results for \kaplam as a function of the second \cp-even mixing angle $\alpha_2$.
 We choose a scenario of the NTHDM where $h_2$ is identified with the detected Higgs boson at 125~GeV, so that the alignment limit is reached for $\alpha_1+\alpha_3\to\beta-\pi/2$ and $\alpha_2\to\pi/2$.
 We consider in \cref{fig:NTHDM} scenarios of the NTHDM and THDM were the BSM scalars ($h_2$, $h_3$, $A$, $H^\pm$ for the NTHDM; $h_2$, $A$, $H^\pm$ for the THDM) are mass-degenerate with a mass value of 300~GeV.
 We fix the BSM mass scales of both models ($\tilde{\mu}$ for the NTHDM and $M$ for the THDM) to 100 GeV, resulting in a sizeable mass splitting giving rise to a significant contribution to \kaplam.
 Additionally, we set $\tan\beta=2$ and $\alpha_1+\alpha_3=\beta-\pi/2$, while for the singlet \vev, $v_S$, we adopt two values: $v_S=300$ GeV (blue curves) and $v_S=3$ TeV (red curves).
 Regarding our choice of renormalisation scheme, we employ here an OS renormalisation of all scalar masses and of the Higgs \vev, while the other parameters are renormalised in the \MS scheme.
 Note that this scenario is devised as a simple setting in which to demonstrate calculations that are made possible by \anyBSM.
 The range of parameters shown in \cref{fig:NTHDM} is not allowed in its entirety, however, we do not explicitly indicate the exclusion limits since we are not aiming at a thorough phenomenological analysis here.